ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 After some "googlisement", I found "Bitbucker" as the savior and then I found  "Dropbox"!
 What's pretty sweet idea!

 Actually, I needed a free service, an easy to access git server, an easy sharing with a community.
 Dropbox made git repository as easy to reach as a local directory.
 In addition, no ssh public is no needed anymore!
-It is as sweet as that
+It is as sweet as that.

 How?
 ----